Daniel O. Griffin: Science communication

-Griffin co-authored at least two editions of a textbox on parasitology, Parasitic Diseases, with Dickson Despommier.
+Griffin co-authored at least two editions of a textbook on parasitology, Parasitic Diseases, with Dickson Despommier.
 The two men decided to found the nonprofit organization Parasites Without Borders to disseminate clinical information about parasitic disease, including the textbook.
 As of June 2021, 40,000 copies had been distributed to over 100 countries.

-Since episode 80 of the monthly podcast This Week in Parasitism (TWiP), Griffin has been its co-host with Racaniello and Despommier.
+He has co-hosted This Week in Parasitism since episode 80 and joined This Week in Virology in March 2020 to deliver weekly clinical updates on COVID-19.
+He later became a host of The Infectious Disease Puscast, further expanding his public engagement in infectious disease education.

 In early March 2020 as the COVID-19 pandemic began to seriously affect the New York City area, Griffin began providing clinical updates about the virus based on his practice and correspondence with medical colleagues around the world on another podcast hosted by Racaniello, This Week in Virology (TWiV).
 Eventually the popularity of the clinical updates resulted in Racaniello publishing them in standalone episodes of TWiV.
 As of May 2022, Griffin had provided 112 such clinical updates on TWiV.

+In 2024, he gave keynote addresses for the Maine Medical Association and the Taiwanese Medical Association, and spoke at the Asia Pacific Regional Conference of WONCA in Singapore.